 Tag Archives: Opera at the Beach

-Through the generous commitment of Los Angeles County and the Board of Supervisors, LA Opera will continue its simulcasts on September 23, 2017 with Carmen, live at the Dorothy Chandler Pavilion, and with live broadcasts at the Santa Monica Pier and Exposition Park.
+Through the generous commitment of Los Angeles County and the Board of Supervisors, LA Opera will continue its simulcasts on Sept.
+22, 2018 with Verdi’s Don Carlo, live at the Dorothy Chandler Pavilion, and live broadcasts at El Cariso Community Regional Park in Sylmar and at the Santa Monica Pier.

 Heading to one of LA Opera’s live broadcast on Thursday, 10/13?
 If you haven’t planned to – you should!
 Whether you’re going to Santa Monica Pier or to South Gate Park to experience the live broadcast of Macbeth starring Plácido Domingo there are a few things you should know about Opera at the Beach and Opera in the Park.

 1. It’s FREE.

 Yes, that’s right.
 Both live broadcasts are free, so come early to get the best seats.
 The event opens at 5:30 pm and the show starts at 7:30 pm.